HITECHCRIME/HC_SG149_So_Long/README.md

 so long
 so long
 so long

+so long
+so long
+so long

+so long
+so long
+so long

 you had a better chance when i was here i thought i made it clear to all the haters winding down you thought but i just disappeared

-good stuff in the clots, feeling phased i thought. made a pact with my blood and thoughts and suddenly everything became so clear
+good stuff in the clots, feeling phased i thought, made a pact with my blood and thoughts

+and suddenly everything became so clear traces of fear in my mind, turn around you fool turn around.

 ```